MatthewBayfield/unigrade/README.md

 The user having chosen the view module statistics option in the modules interface, must first select a year, followed by a module from the list of modules printed to the terminal.
 If data exists for the module, the user must then pick to view information from one of the available cohort years for the module, or choose to view all years combined.
 A formatted set of summary module statistics as well as the dataset size, are then printed to the terminal.
-The user is then given the option to view another cohort year statistics for the same module, or is again asked to confirm if they wish to view another module's statistics.\n
+The user is then given the option to view another cohort year statistics for the same module, or is again asked to confirm if they wish to view another module's statistics.

 This screenshot demonstrates the process of viewing a module's statistics: